Reuben History, Family Crest & Coats of Arms

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Reuben include Rubin, Rubein, Rubinus, Ruben, Ruebin, Rubinich, Rubinig, Rubinick and many more.

 Early Notables of the Reuben family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Reuben Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Reuben Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Reuben or a variant listed above:

 Reuben Settlers in United States in the 19th Century

 - W Reuben, who landed in San Francisco, California in 1851